yaph/logya/README.markdown

 * replace 0.9
 * add to PyPI

+## Version 1.1

+* implement scripts and styles as extensions that process multi value document header fields
+* add support for default scripts and styles in site configuration

+## Version 1.1

+* define types of extensions, re-think index and doc
+* options to enable and or disable extensions in site configuration

+## Version 1.2

+* RSS feed generation from indexes as extension
+* XML and HTML sitemap generation as extension

 ## Further Plans and Ideas

 * Add logya extension create name command
-* RSS feed generation
-* XML and HTML sitemap generation
 * minify and concatenate CSS and JS
-* configurable extensions
 * content snippets that are replaced when generating document
 * shared extensions .logya/ext
 * shared libraries for extensions .logya/lib